makersacademy/rps-challenge/README.md

 `git clone https://github.com/ArifEbrahim/rps-challenge.git`

-Navigate to the new directory and run bundler from the commanbd line to install dependencies
+Navigate to the new directory and run bundler from the command line to install dependencies

 `bundle`